wangziqi2013/wangziqi2013.github.io/_posts/2020-06-13-skewed-compressed-cache.markdown

 to between 1/2 and 1/4 of the original size are in CF1; Blocks that can be compressed to between 1/4 and 1/8 of the original size are in CF2; Blocks that can be compressed to under 1/8 of the original size are in CF3.
-For any given address, it can only be stored within one of the four ways groups, depending on its CF. If the address tag is found in a CF, then the cache controller can immeidately determine the CF of the address tag
+For any given address, it can only be stored within one of the four ways groups, depending on its CF. If the address tag is found in a CF, then the cache controller can immeidately infer the CF of the address tag, and interpret the layout of the data slot